antonio357/telemetry-mobile-app/README.md

     - install expoGO on your phone to run the app
   - **android studio app**
     - to install and config android studio follow the instructions (steps 1 to 3) at https://reactnative.dev/docs/environment-setup
-    - in the beggining of the page make sure to mark the following options
+    - in the beginning of the page make sure to mark the following options
         ![](./documentation/assets/android-studio-page-options.png)

     - step 1 to install android studio just run following command